Samples for laboratory diagnosis of bee diseases

 - Label a clean, glass microscope slide at one end with your registered brand.
 This is the brand allotted to you by the department when you registered as a beekeeper.
 Write an identification for the hive and the apiary (if you have more than one apiary).
 This will enable you to identify the hive when you receive the diagnosis.
 Use a spirit-based waterproof pen, or if the slide is frosted at one end, use a pencil.

 - Remove a single diseased or suspect diseased honey bee larva (or its remains) from its cell and place it on the labelled glass slide.
 A clean match can be used to lift the larva from the cell.

 - Use the same match to crush and pulp the larva on the slide.

 - Use the length of the match to make a thin smear by pushing the pulped remains to the unlabelled end of the slide, and then off the slide.

 - Leave the match in the hive or place it in the barrel of the smoker to prevent it from spreading disease to other hives.

 - Allow the smear to air dry out of direct sunlight.

 - Do not cover the smear with a glass slide or cover slip.
 Damp larval remains act like glue making removal of the cover in the laboratory almost impossible without shattering the glass.

-- Dried smears may be placed in plastic slide carriers or individually wrapped in paper and then placed in a strong cardboard box to prevent them breaking when mailed to the laboratory.
-An Australia Post video cassette box is ideal for this purpose.
+- Dried smears can be placed in plastic slide carriers or individually wrapped in paper and then placed in a strong cardboard box to prevent them breaking when mailed to the laboratory.
+An Australia Post box the size of an A5 size book is ideal for this purpose.

-- Cut out a 5 x 10 cm piece of brood comb containing several diseased or suspect diseased larvae.
+- Cut out a 5×10 cm piece of brood comb containing several diseased or suspect diseased larvae.